Trading Education

 • When to use: Zooming out to see the big picture

-2. Bar Charts (OHLC)
+2. Bar charts (OHLC)

 Bar charts show four data points per period: Open, High, Low, Close (OHLC).